Swiss Markets review

 Yes, Swiss Markets is global as Swiss Markets is available in over 194 countries.

-Swiss Markets is a global trading platform in the sense that it operates in 194 nations including nations in Europe, Asia, Oceania, and Africa.
-Major countries Swiss Markets covers include the UK, Germany, Australia, South Africa, Thailand, and China.
+Swiss Markets is a global trading platform in the sense that it operates in 194 countries including nations in Africa, Asia, Oceania, and Europe.
+Major countries Swiss Markets covers include the UK, Germany, South Africa, Thailand, China and Australia.
 Swiss Markets has a total of more than 10,000 users.

 Swiss Markets review